Thursday

 May 1965 – Natasha and Matt spend several days in London, England, before deciding to head home to New York City.
 However, their transatlantic flight is hijacked by the Gladiator and some goons he hired in London.
 Matt is able to use the confusion to cover his change into Daredevil, and together he and the Black Widow defeat the villains and foil their plot.
 The plane lands safely in New York, and Daredevil is able to keep his secret identity intact.
 However, while leaving the airport, Matt runs into his old flame Karen Page.
 She throws herself at him and they kiss passionately.
 Natasha realizes that her relationship with Matt isn’t going anywhere after all.
 In the weeks that follow, Matt and Karen get engaged, only to suddenly call it off again.
 Ivan convinces Natasha that she owes it to herself to give Murdock another chance, so she and Matt start dating.

 September 1965 – Natasha decides to move to San Francisco, and Matt agrees to go with her, wanting a change of scene.
-Over the next week or so, Natasha, Ivan, and Matt move across the country and settle into their new townhouse in San Francisco.
+Over the next week or so, Natasha, Ivan, and Matt move across the country and settle into their rented north shore mansion in San Francisco.
 Natasha plans to become a fashion designer to supplement her dwindling savings.
 Unexpectedly, Danny French turns up looking for Natasha while she’s out.
 When Ivan tells her about it, she becomes worried.

 October 1965 – Natasha is distracted trying to track down Danny French to see what he wants after all these years.
 She finally meets up with him to talk about Project Four.
 Matt heads back to New York briefly when the Hulk is brought to trial.
 After Matt returns to California, Natasha confides in him about the Project Four mission, then helps him defeat Electro and Killgrave, the Purple Man.
 They are attacked by Mister Fear and his fear ray, but Daredevil defeats him.
 Meanwhile, Natasha and Danny French are kidnapped by Damon Dran, the man who originally financed the Project Four experiment.
 Dran uses the power of the Project Four energy sphere to become the Indestructible Man, but Danny French’s heroic sacrifice defeats him before he can destroy San Francisco.
 Dran is left horribly disfigured and is taken into custody.